DaddyMcQueen/MNIST_DIGIT_RECOGNITION/README.txt

  rename them so that the dot after 'images' or 'labels' becomes a dash

+ just put the data in a folder and update the directory in 'mnistload.py'

  you also need to install a few python modules